All Episodes

 Nice to have you on the program, sir.

-Back to talk to you, Russ.
+Nice to talk to you, Rush.

 Yes.

-You mean in Colorado.
+You mean in Colorado?

-Uh in a lot of places.
+In a lot of places.

 A lot of places.